 Your trust matters to us.
 The Marie Keating Foundation cannot survive without the generous support of the general public and our corporate partners.
 When you donate to the Marie Keating Foundation, we know that it is important to you that the funds are spent wisely.
 At the Foundation, we are and have always been scrupulous with every euro that is entrusted to us to spend on our cancer awareness mission.
 We ensure that every activity we undertake is measurable, realistic and properly accounted for.
 We have best-of-class corporate governance structures and standards, which we have recently had independently reviewed by PWC.
 We have an exceptionally committed Board of Directors, none of whom take fees or expenses for their work or time.
-We have our accounts independently audited by Mazars and post them on our website as part of our annual report.
-You can read the Marie Keating Foundation’s 2015 Annual Report here.
+Each year, we have our accounts independently audited by Mazars and post them on our website as part of our annual report.